ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 correction, proper-name merging, expanding contractions etc. This is managed by setting the user variable `$cs_token`.

-The default one that comes with Harry is:
+The default $cs_token that comes with Harry is:

 ```
 $cs_token = #DO_INTERJECTION_SPLITTING |